MicrosoftDocs/sql-docs/azure-sql/managed-instance/in-memory-oltp-monitor-space.md

 Once this limit is exceeded, insert and update operations might start failing with error 41823.

-## Correct out-of-In-memory OLTP storage situations - error 41823
+## Correct out-of-memory OLTP storage situations - error 41823

 Meeting the in-memory OLTP storage cap in your database results in INSERT, UPDATE, ALTER and CREATE operations failing with error 41823.
 This error can cause the active transaction to abort.